dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 std::vector<glm::vec3> lowDetailVertices;
 std::vector<GLuint> lowDetailIndices;

-// control the segments values based on your system specs, for me the grpahic quality was good with following segment values const int highDetailLatSegments = 30;
+// change the segments value based on your system specs, for me the graphic quality was good with following segment values const int highDetailLatSegments = 30;
 const int highDetailLonSegments = 30;

 const int mediumDetailLatSegments = 25;
 const int mediumDetailLonSegments = 25;

-const int lowDetailLatSegments = 5; // we can drop it to 5 because they looks very small on the screen and don't need very high details const int lowDetailLonSegments = 5;
+const int lowDetailLatSegments = 8; // we can drop it to 8 because they will look very small on the screen and don't need much detailing const int lowDetailLonSegments = 8;

 for (int i = 0; i <= highDetailLatSegments; ++i) {
 	float theta = i * 3.14159265359f / highDetailLatSegments;